bennadel/git-cheat-sheet/README.md

 git merge --ff-only my-feature
 ```

-When working on a team, where everyone uses different git workflows, you will definitely _want_ a "merge commit".
+That said, when you;re working on a team where everyone uses different git workflows, you will definitely _want_ a "merge commit".
 This way, multi-commit merges can be easily reverted.
 To force a "merge commit", you can use the `--no-ff` modifier:

 ```sh
 # Get the `my-feature` branch ready for merge.